 Little evidence of initiatives on carbon management potentially due to companies just beginning to take action on climate change.

-No performance score is allocated below a disclosure of 50%, as there would be insufficient information on which to base a performance score.
+No performance band is allocated below a disclosure of 50, as there would be insufficient information on which to base a performance score.

 Important to note: